andr-ew/nest_/lib/nest_/README.md

 ADD

-create _control._call metatmethod as a set/bang/get function. if first arg is control, ignore it

-maintain z sorted lookup in _obj_

 nest_ get/set: table macros nest = { nest = { control = value } }

 add path functionality to _obj_: construct relative string path from parent to child and evalue string path to child